 Emotional Fitness Definition

-Emotional Fitness refers to our ability to feel and trust the full array of our emotions, in order to more efficiently create the circumstances, success and ‘flow’ we desire in life.
-Our emotions and emotional programming, hence Emotional Fitness, heavily influence our thoughts and ability to attract the circumstances in life and business we desire.
+Emotional Fitness refers to the level of our ability to feel and trust the full array of our emotions.
+This helps us to more efficiently create the circumstances, success and ‘flow’ we desire in life.
+Our emotions and emotional programming, hence Emotional Fitness, heavily influence the type of thoughts we create.
+Which also determines how naturally we can attract the circumstances in life and business we desire.

 Like a muscle, our emotions only support us if we use them.
 Hence good Emotional Fitness refers to our ability to be aware and in-tune emotionally, able to understand and feel the full array of emotions.
 Not just being positive, able to handle and beneficially use negative emotions, rather than suppress them.

-A key outcome of good Emotional Fitness is a healthy self-esteem.
+A key outcome of good Emotional Fitness it forms the foundation of a healthy self-esteem.
 Self-esteem can be defined as being made up of head esteem and emotional esteem.
 If we look at emotional esteem, which starts as a child, many people are taught to not validate feelings, so we suppress emotions causing a void of hidden blocked emotions that are our unconscious triggers.
 These mostly are hidden but show up as anger, sadness, depression and many non-positive emotions which all help to reduce self-esteem.

 Good Emotional Fitness is the natural flow of desires, spontaneously becoming reality, which is also known as “flow.”
-Often our emotions move between being blocked in fear and the peak-performance state of “flow.”
+Often our emotions move between being blocked in fear and the much more desired peak-performance state of “flow.”